 It should go without saying that a good quality washable dog bed is a must.
 Not only does it make it easier to get rid of the unsightly spots from chewing bones, and drooling, and doing other doggy things, but the bacteria that causes odors, rashes, and itching as well.
 Take care not to use too much detergent when your washing your dogs things — although you might appreciate a fresh-smelling comforter, its more likely that the smell will only irritate your dogs sensitive nose, and may turn him away from his boy for several nights.

-things outside the front door, which can reduce the dreaded slobber marks on windows and doorknobs caused by barking and jumping up.
+If your dog sheds on a walk, he’s not shedding in your house.
+Walks are also a great way to keep your dog mentally stimulated and decrease his anxiety about things outside the front door, which can reduce the dreaded slobber marks on windows and doorknobs caused by barking and jumping up.

 Daily walks have a number of other positive health and grooming effects, including naturally filing down your dogs nails so you have to cut them much less often, if at all.
 With male dogs, daily walks can completely eliminate the urge to mark in your house, reducing the cleanup of ocassional “accidents” at home, and can help reduce the formation of urinary crystals and stones.